 - For security and confidential reasons, Sitepass does not divulge or share any information or penetration test results.

 - Neither party (Affected Party) will be liable for any delay or for any failure to fulfil its obligations under these terms as a consequence of a Force Majeure Event.

 - as soon as reasonably practicable after the start of the Force Majeure Event, notify the other party in writing of the nature, effects and expected duration of the Force Majeure Event; and

 - use all reasonable endeavours to continue to perform its obligations as required under the terms of these terms and to mitigate the effects of the Force Majeure Event on the performance of its obligations under these terms.

-- The Terms apply to the Client from the date on which it registers a Sitepass Platform account until the date the account is terminated or de-registered for any reason.
+- The Terms apply to the Client from the date it signs the Proposal presented by Sitepass and on the date which it registers a Sitepass Platform account until the date the account is terminated or de-registered.

 - Sitepass reserves the right to immediately suspend or terminate our provision of the Services to the Client, or access to the Sitepass Platform at any time if: